ska-telescope/tango-example/README.md

 The above command will create a port forwarding between the local machine and the event receiver pod.

-Once done open the Run tab on vscode and press the debug button which correspond to the launch.json configuration file "Python: Remote Attach".
+Once done open the Run tab on vscode and press the debug button which correspond to the launch.json configuration file ``Python: Remote Attach``.

+The ``.vscode`` folder contains also the settings to be able to run the pytest with the python extension.
+Note that it expects that a ``venv`` folder is present.

 ## Makefile targets